myrrlyn/apocrypha.es/priv/archive/1uzvlc.md

 Stendarr, come to me, Mara, come to me, Dibella, come to me, Arkay.
 Et Ceterous exaltations and praises unto the gods.

-Now, to the first order of business – the assessment.
+Now, to the first order of business — the assessment.
 We have here in our hand, a list of those spell functions and Magnal principles pertinent to aforementioned assessment.
 Let us begin, with item the first, soul trapping, and extra-liminal exclusion.
 Who will speak first?

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1^st^^:* I will speak first.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ I will speak first.

-*Margo Ablutius ^8^th^^:* Surprise…
+_Margo Ablutius ^8th^:_ Surprise…

-*Zeroth Attendant of the Synod, Jurus Morroiel ^1^st^^:* Soul trapping and transliminal exclusion deal ultimately with the manipulation of the limen, and with the traffic of souls.
+_Zeroth Attendant of the Synod, Jurus Morroiel ^1st^:_ Soul trapping and transliminal exclusion deal ultimately with the manipulation of the limen, and with the traffic of souls.
 As such—

-*Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin* *^2^nd^^:* Objection!
-Soul trapping by its very definition deals with the *lack* of traffic of souls.
+_Moderate-and-acting-Grand Arch-Moff of the College of Whispers, Sussuro Losmin_ _^2nd^:_ Objection!
+Soul trapping by its very definition deals with the _lack_ of traffic of souls.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Thank you Second Seatman, please hold all objections until the end of the First Seatman’s given speaking time.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Thank you Second Seatman, please hold all objections until the end of the First Seatman’s given speaking time.
 Eighth Seatman, the same goes for sarcastic interjections.

-*Margo Ablutius ^8^th^^:* Objection, it isn’t an interjection if it only comes after.
+_Margo Ablutius ^8th^:_ Objection, it isn’t an interjection if it only comes after.

-*His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal.*
-*^All the Gods be with Him (Tableman)^:* Indeed, in which case We move for a Table ban on sarcastic interjections.
+_His Nibean Lordship the Count of Nu-Corrup, Elder Councillor Pavo Bincal_ _^All the Gods be with Him (Tableman)^:_ Indeed, in which case We move for a Table ban on sarcastic interjections.
 Vote.

 ## Aye